codertjay/Portfolio/README.md

 - 5+ years working with backend stacks (Golang, Python, JavaScript) and blockchain systems
 - Hands-on experience discovering and reporting high-impact vulnerabilities in DeFi protocols
 - Strong skills in Solidity, Golang, Python, with growing interest in Rust
 - Ability to break down complex logic and uncover subtle security flaws
+- Open to learn anything and adjust

 I’m passionate about securing decentralized systems and contributing to projects where security is critical.